I don’t date nice guys. In fact, I have a tendency to date d-bags.

 Psychopaths, serial killers, probably even the current President of the United States.
 Doesn’t mean I want to date them.

-Dating is hard.
+Dating truly (and not self-proclaimed nice guys) guys is new and confusing too.
 But things are easier when I know that these are my tendencies.

 I’m learning, folks.
 Slowly but surely, I’m doing my best to recognize the nice guys and pursue them over the d-bags that flare up my insecurities in an addictive way that feeds a version of myself that I’ve worked hard to overcome.